jshi31/awesome-rochester/README.md

 - [NY Road test and driving tips](https://github.com/jshi31/Rochester_booklet/tree/master/driving)

 ## Attentions
 - All of the content are written in Chinese.
-We leave the english version as future work.
+We leave the English version as future work.